Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 * `Main_3_features.ipynb` notebook that contains the model, in which only the  first 3 features (x, y, z) are used;
 * `Main_6_features.ipynb` notebook that contains the model, in which only the  first 6 features (x, y, z, nx, ny, nz) are used;
 * `Main_Not_Augmentation.ipynb` notebook that contains the model in which all 7 features (x, y, z, nx, ny, nz, A) are used, but data augmentation is not applied;
-* `Inferences_on_modified_fragments.ipynb`, notebook that contains the attempt of inferences when the fragments are modified;
+* `Inferences_on_modified_fragments.ipynb` notebook that contains the attempt of inferences when the fragments are modified;
-* `Visualize_fragments.ipynb`, notebook that contains the code to graphically represent the fragments, both original and modified;
+* `Visualize_fragments.ipynb` notebook that contains the code to graphically represent the fragments, both original and modified;
 * `environment.yml` the conda envirorment to run the models